AniSoph/The-Elusive-Green-Experiment/README.md

 H1: External influences have an effect on the delivery decision.
 Without external influences participants are more likely to choose a 1-day delivery.

-H2: The probability of choosing a 7-day delivery increases when individuals are provided with a chart indicating that most of their peers choose an eco-friendly delivery.
+    H1a: The probability of choosing a 7-day delivery increases when individuals are facing social influences.

     Underlying theory: herd behaviour

+    Treatment: A chart indicating that most of their peers choose an eco-friendly delivery.

+    H1b: The probability of choosing a 7-day delivery increases when individuals are facing informational influences.

+    Underlying theory:

+    Treatment: A chart indicating of how much CO2 could be saved.

+H2: Social influences are reducing the preference-action gap to a greater extend than informational influences.

+Underlying Theory:

 Literature: